tendermint/tendermint/docs/tendermint-core/p2p/peer_manager.md

 A connection is *outgoing* when the router has successfully [dialed](#dialed-transition) a peer.

-If the `MaxOutgoingConnections` parameter is set (it is larger than zero), it defines the maximum number of *outgoing* connections the node should maintain.
+If the `MaxOutgoingConnections` parameter is set (i.e., it is greater than zero), it defines the maximum number of *outgoing* connections the node should maintain.
 More precisely, it determines that the node should not attempt to dial new peers when the router already has established outgoing connections to